googleapis/google-cloud-java/java-bigtable/CONTRIBUTING.md

 mvn install -DskipTests
 ```

+## Formatting the code

+To auto-format any code changes, run ``mvn com.coveo:fmt-maven-plugin:format``.

 ## Native Image Testing
 Native Image testing is enabled for tests that follow a particular naming